antwanvdm/php-vagrant/README.md

 # PHP Vagrant Box
 This box provides a basic box based on the '[bento/ubuntu-20.04](https://app.vagrantup.com/bento/boxes/ubuntu-20.04)' box.
-When cloned and installed you're ready to develop PHP7 based applications.
+When cloned and installed you're ready to develop PHP based applications.

 This package includes the following setup: